-The Fine Art pathway aims, progressively to provide students with the means to undertake self-directed work within a broad range of disciplines.
+The Fine Art pathway aims to provide students with the ability to undertake self-directed work within a broad range of disciplines.

-The structure of the pathway provides a means by which students can contextualize their work, whilst forming a knowledge and understanding of the current debates which inform fine art practice.
-This structure is based around an intensive series of critiques, tutorials and seminars together with studio and workshop teaching.
-Students are exposed to a number of media and ways of working including video, photography, performance, drawing, painting and sculpture.
+The structure of the pathway provides a means by which students can contextualise their work, whilst forming a knowledge and understanding of the current debates which underpin fine art practice.
+This structure is based around an intensive series of critique sessions (crits), tutorials and seminars together with studio and workshop teaching.
+Students are exposed to a number of processes and ways of working including video, photography, performance, drawing, painting and sculpture.

 What does Fine Art look like?

-- Contemporary fine art incorporates an extended notion of what painting, sculpture and printmaking can be, however photography, film and video together with performance have become increasingly important mediums.
+Contemporary fine art can incorporate an extended notion of what painting, sculpture and printmaking can be, however photography, film and video - together with performance - are equally important mediums.

-- It encompasses a plurality of approaches which simultaneously coexist.
-So, for instance, figurative painting, video installation, formal abstract sculpture, interventionist strategies, performance and socially aware public projects have all become potential and valid modes of Fine Art practice.
+It encompasses a plurality of approaches, which simultaneously coexist.
+For instance, figurative painting, video installation, formal abstract sculpture, interventionist strategies, performance and socially aware public projects have all become potential and valid modes of fine art practice.

-- Fine Art practice increasingly involves the diverse use of materials and mediums.
-This has led to a cross fertilization of media; painters who use photographs within their work, video artists who are concerned with sculptural and spatial issues and sculptors who only exhibit photographs of their work.
+Fine Art practice increasingly involves the diverse use of materials and processes.
+This has led to a cross fertilisation of categories; painters who use photographs within their work, video artists who are concerned with sculptural and spatial issues, sculptors who only exhibit photographs of their work etc.